krbarounis/NTY-bestsellers-classification-project/README.md

 The confusion matrix shows that the model correctly predicted 41 positives and 202 negatives, while incorrectly classifying 20 negatives and 67 positives for a final accuracy score of ~74%.
 Given the class imbalance of the data set, the model performed better when classifying the more frequent class (negatives).

+#### Coefficients

+Features which most contributed to a higher likelihood of being in the positive class (as indicated by a positive, large coefficient):
+- Top author: Y
+- Genre: politics
+- Publish month: December
+- Genre: biography
+- Publish month: November
+- Publish company: Penguin Random House

+Features which most contributed to a lower likelihood of being in the positive class (as indicated by a negative, large coefficient):

+- Genre: horror
+- Genre: science fiction
+- Genre: fantasy
+- Genre: short story
+- Genre: fiction
+- Genre: young adult

 ## Future Improvements:

 - More bestsellers: The NYT API returned multiple duplciate values and due to time constraints, I was not able to gather additional bestsellers in time for modeling.
 As a result, there was class imbalance present in my data set (2/3 of the data were not bestsellers) so the model performed better when classifying negative cases.

 - Different NYT API link: The link I used returned over 32,000 results, after which point I selected only the books that were on a list between 2017 and the present.
 This was computationally inefficient as I had to store the entire list from the API and then iterate over it to filter out books that appeared on a list before 2017.
 Given more time, I would have liked to investigated the API further to find a url that was better suited for returning books within a certain date range.